thejinchao/turbolink/README.md

 There are 2 options to do so:
 ### A. Using Github actions
 Follow [this](https://github.com/rootux/turbolink/actions/workflows/compile_proto.yml) -
 Click on Run Workflow -> Run Workflow.
 This will build it.
-You can clone/fork and replace the `Resources/hello.proto` with your own proto
+Then at the end of the build - at the bottom you will see under Artifacts "Generated C++ code" To use your own .proto - you can clone/fork and replace the `Resources/hello.proto`

 ### B. Running yourself
 In the `tools` directory of the plugin, there is a batch file called `generate_code.cmd` that is used to generate all the gRPC code files.
 Before using it, make sure you have installed the plugin into your project and all third-party library files are installed.
 The command line is: